-Section 408 Permissions
+Section 408 Applicability

 General.
 The sole authority to grant permission for temporary or permanent alterations is contained in Section 14 of the Rivers and Harbors Act of 1899 and codified in 33 USC 408 (Section 408).
 Approval for any modifications, alterations, or occupation of public works projects is granted through the District’s Section 408 program.
 The District Engineer has the authority to approve most relatively minor, low impact alterations/modifications to the public works facilities however, some requests which involve significant modifications, raisings, realignments, etc. may need to be approved at Corps Headquarters.